a2stuff/a2d/res/notes/testplan.md

 * Open a directory with File > Open.
 * Open a text file with File > Open.

-* Create a new folder (File > New Folder) - verify that it is selected / scrolled into view.
-* Select a file.
-File > Duplicate.
-Verify that the new file is selected / scrolled into view / prompting for rename.
-* Select a file, ensuring that the file's containing window's folder or volume icon is present.
-File > Duplicate.
-Verify that only the new file is selected, and not the parent window's folder or volume icon.

 * Move a file by dragging - same volume - target is window.
 * Move a file by dragging - same volume - target is volume icon.
 * Move a file by dragging - same volume - target is folder icon.